HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 1. A user would like to access a patient’s records via an app that is trusted by the responder.
 The user logs into the application to do so, with a Digital Identity or equivalent (IAL1.8/AAL2) credentials.
 2. When the user initiates the query, the application undergoes a UDAP B2B with User Authentication process, using a B2B credential to establish trust with the responder.
 3. The identity of the user is evaluated by the Authorization Server against their database of patients and authorized representatives to determine, if a Consumer Match exists, which patients’ data this individual may access.
-4. When authentication is complete, the application creates a $match request with the demographics available for the patient in the query, again meeting Consumer Match requirements--match input weight score of 10 or greater, IAL1.8 and L1.
+4. When authentication is complete, the application creates a match request with the demographics available for the patient in the query, again meeting Consumer Match requirements--match input weight score of 10 or greater, IAL1.8 and L1.
 5. The responder will undergo a weighting adjudication to determine the strength of the match request.
 6. If sufficient, the responder will then run a match against their patient database
 7. If a Consumer Match on the patient results, the resultant Patient resource will be returned in a FHIR Bundle